 STEP 2: Submit a proposal

-Your proposal won't be approved if a similar standard already exists or is currently in development.
-You can check your proposal against others here – then when you're ready to submit, you just need to fill in the online form on the government website.
+Your proposal won't be approved if a similar standard already exists or is already in development.
+It’s sensible to check your proposal against others here – then when you're ready to submit, just fill in the online form on the government website.

 STEP 3: Start building

-As soon as you have approval to develop a standard, you need to get started straight away.
-You should outline the core knowledge, skills and behaviours (KSBs) the apprentice needs to meet in order to reach full competence in the occupation.
-You may want to add optional KSBs and decide whether you want to include a degree as part of a level 6 or above apprenticeship.
-This will involve working with a higher education provider, so you'll have to include different people during the design and delivery process.
+Once you’ve gained approval to develop a standard, you should outline the core knowledge, skills and behaviours (KSBs) apprentices need to meet in order to reach full competence within the occupation.
+You may want to add optional KSBs and decide whether you want to include a degree as part of any apprenticeships at level 6 or above.
+This would involve working with a higher education provider, so you'll have to include different people during the design and delivery process.

 STEP 4: Set the EPA

-All new apprenticeship standards must include an end-point assessment (EPA) which has to be outlined in the standard.
-You need to include the appropriate assessment methods and quality assurance processes.
+All new apprenticeship standards must include an end-point assessment (EPA) which has to be outlined in the relevant standard.
+Make sure you include details of the assessment methods and quality assurance processes.

 STEP 5: Grading

-The new apprenticeships are now graded, so your group will have to include clear grading descriptions in your assessment plan.
-Try to avoid words like 'good' or 'in-depth' without providing examples of what this means.
+New apprenticeships are graded, so make sure your group includes clear grading criteria and descriptions within your assessment plan.
+Try to avoid generic words like 'good' or 'in-depth' without providing clarity and examples of what those terms mean.
 These guidelines will set out what the apprentice has to achieve to be graded pass, merit or distinction.
-Apprentices can also re-sit their EPA, so you should include any requirements for this too.
+In the event things go wrong, some apprentices will need to re-sit their EPA, so make sure you think through requirements for this, too.

 STEP 6: Submit your standard

-The Institute of Apprenticeships will assign your group a relationship manager who'll support you throughout the process, and double-check your standard before you submit it.
+The Institute for Apprenticeships works alongside employers to develop, approve, review and revise proposed apprenticeships and technical qualifications.
+The organisation will assign a relationship manager to your group, to support you through the process, and double-check your standard before submission.
 When your deadline is approaching, submit your apprenticeship standard here.

 If your proposal is rejected, you can make amendments and try again.

-Large sections of the proposal can be completed online, but the apprenticeship standard itself must be short and clear, taking up no more than three sides of A4 in size 12 font.
-You can set out the standards how you like, but we recommend following a template – especially while you’re in the design stages.
+You can complete large sections of the proposal online , but the apprenticeship standard itself must be short and clear, taking up no more than three sides of A4 in size 12 font.
+You can set out new standards as you see fit , but to maximise efficiency, we recommend following a template – especially while you’re in the design stages.